austinfsmith/ILL-Citation-Parser/README.md

 # ILLiad Citation Parser & DOI Resolver

+# Work in progress!
+Using this in your web pages is not currently advisable.

 This is a quick guide to help you add a citation parser / DOI resolver to your ILLiad article request forms.
 Setup requires only minimal knowledge of HTML.

 ## What does it do?